Dark Mode

 Step 2.
 Create An XML Sitemap

-An XML sitemap a file that lists all of your website’s essential pages.
-It helps search engines index your site, while also enabling visitors to find specific pages as easily as possible.
+An XML sitemap lists all of your website’s essential pages and helps search engines index your site, while also enabling visitors to find specific pages as easily as possible.

 Digital Silk's XML Sitemap